Aussiedown Sheep is an Australian breed used as prime lamb sires.

-Easy to care breed, as they are a hardy breed, which is well adapted to the local climatic conditions.
+Easy to care breed, as they are a hardy breed, well adapted to the local climatic conditions.

-The breed’s main characteristics are alert, free-moving, well-muscled and a good size.
+The breed’s main characteristics are alert, free-moving, well-muscled, and the right size.

 Things to know

-Aussiedown Sheep are used as prime lamb sires, by crossing over purebred or crossbred ewes.
+Aussiedown Sheep used as prime lamb sires by crossing over purebred or crossbred ewes.

 The breed is mostly found in the southeast areas of Australia – New South Wales and Victoria.

 Brief characteristics of Aussiedown Sheep